Nongpoh

-Nongpoh ([nɒŋˈpɒ(ə)]) is the administrative centre of Ri-Bhoi district in the Indian state of Meghalaya in the Republic of India.
+Nongpoh ([nɒŋˈpɒ(ə)]) is the administrative centre of Ri-Bhoi district in the Indian state of Meghalaya.
 Nongpoh is located on National Highway 40, fifty-two kilometers from the state capital Shillong and forty-eight kilometers from Guwahati in the state of Assam.

 Geography

 Nongpoh is located at 25.9°N 91.88°E. It has an average elevation of 485 metres (1591 feet).
-Because of its proximity to the Brahmaputra plains, the weather during summer months tends to be humid and hot while the winter months are pleasant and warm.
-Fruits such as pineapples, bananas, papayas and litchi are cultivated extensively throughout the Ri-Bhoi district.
+Because of its proximity to the Brahmaputra plains, the weather during summer months tends to be humid and hot, while the winter months are pleasant and warm.
+Fruits such as pineapples, bananas, papayas and litchis are cultivated extensively throughout the Ri-Bhoi district.
 Betel leaf and nut trees are visible while traveling the roads that connect Nongpoh with Guwahati.

 Demographics

 As of 2011 Indian Census, Nongpoh had a total population of 17,055, of which 8,536 were males and 8,519 were females.
 Population within the age group of 0 to 6 years was 2,993.
 The total number of literates in Nongpoh was 11,610, which constituted 68.1% of the population with male literacy of 68.8% and female literacy of 67.3%.
 The effective literacy rate of 7+ population of Nongpoh was 82.6%, of which male literacy rate was 83.9% and female literacy rate was 81.2%.
 The Scheduled Castes and Scheduled Tribes population was 30 and 14,206 respectively.
 Nongpoh had 3160 households in 2011.